-I use photography, videography, and drawing to redistribute agency and importance to discarded objects and materials.
-All of the objects I work with are the aftermath, detritus, and artifacts left over from unknowable actions and experiences.
-By documenting these objects, I attempt to recognize and connect to the past and future of that thing.
-I sympathize with materials as a way of piecing together my own ideas about existence, mortality, endurance, worship, perceptivity, vulnerability, emotional memory, worth, inevitability, interconnectedness, and humility.
+I use photography, videography, and drawing to redistribute agency and importance to objects and materials.
+By working in ways that document and honor displaced matter, I attempt to recognize and connect to the past and future of things.
+I sympathize with materials as a way of piecing together my own ideas about mortality, endurance, worship, vulnerability, worth, inevitability, and humility.

 I am moved by the residual kinship that humans share with the materials around them.
-After evolving from common matter, we now witness a geological epoch in which damage to this earth is irreversible.
-In a circumstance that forecasts demise for both living and nonliving things equally, I am compelled to believe that the connection of all things makes sense.
-I work in pursuit of a visual language for this interconnectivity: one which elevates materials beyond their relation to humans.
+After evolving from common matter, we now witness a geological epoch that forecasts demise for both living and nonliving things equally.
+I work in pursuit of a visual language for this interconnectivity, one which elevates materials beyond their relation to humans.

 How might an object's experiences contribute to the common story of our existence——how might materials signal a critical narrative of both life and death?